 This article was most recently revised and updated by Adam Augustyn, Managing Editor, Reference Content.

 Britannica, The Editors of Encyclopaedia. “cinnamon”.
 Encyclopedia Britannica, 26 Aug.
 2021, https://www.britannica.com/plant/cinnamon.
 Accessed 12 September 2021.

 As early as 200 BCE, envoys from Java to the Han-dynasty court of China brought cloves that were customarily held in the mouth to perfume the breath during audiences with the emperor.
-During the late Middle Ages, cloves were used in Europe to preserve, flavour, and garnish food.
+During the late Middle Ages, cloves were used in Europe to preserve, flavor, and garnish food.
 Clove cultivation was almost entirely confined to Indonesia, and in the early 17th century the Dutch eradicated cloves on all islands except Amboina and Ternate in order to create scarcity and sustain high prices.
 In the latter half of the 18th century the French smuggled cloves from the East Indies to Indian Ocean islands and the New World, breaking the Dutch monopoly.